eagle840/katacoda-labs/terraforminter/step4.md

 }
 ```

-Lets create a var file, also used for the module inputs
+Lets create a var file, also used for the module inputs, because it has a 'default' the input is optional.

 `nano var.tf`{{execute}}